L3AK-TEAM/ctf-writeups/README.md

 ---

 <div align="center">
   In this directory, you'll find writeups organized by category, such as Web Exploitation, Forensics, Cryptography, and more.
-Each writeup includes a detailed explanation of the challenge, the tools and techniques used to solve it, and step-by-step instructions to help you solve it too.
+Each writeup includes a detailed explanation of the challenge, the tools and techniques used to solve it.
   </div>